 Information About Garbage Trucks

 Garbage trucks often weigh between 15,000 to 20,000 pounds, depending on the make of the truck and whether it is full or empty.
-Trucks can be up to 40 feet long and 9 feet wide.
+A full garbage truck can weigh up to 60,000 pounds, so the severity and force caused by a moving truck can be devastating to a passenger in a car or SUV, and certainly to a motorcyclist, bicyclist, and pedestrian.

 These large waste disposal trucks use hydraulic systems to literally crush the contents placed in them.
 In addition to normal garbage, many trash collectors also put small furniture, appliances, and heavy items in the back of the truck.
 The tailgate can be raised to dump contents into the truck for compaction.